 Aine slipped into the blue of the night as the clans stood in darkness once more.

 Then Druids began to chant as queen Meabh raised her golden Torc and spear,

 Excitement roused the gathered crowd as they sensed the magic drawing near.

-The bodhran raced its primitive beat as chanting and music roused the world,
+The bodhran raced its primitive beat as chanting and music shook the world,

 On the horizon the sun God Eatain loosed the false sun, as nature was unfurled.